El-magnificoxxii/Azure-Refresher/Azure_project_2.md

 #### 4. Add the Root Certificate to ypur Virtual Network Gateway

-1. Go to Azure Portal
+12. Go to Azure Portal
-2. Open Virtual Network Gateway > lab Gateway > Point to site configuration > Configure now
+13. Open Virtual Network Gateway > lab Gateway > Point to site configuration > Configure now
-3.
+14. Copy the key from the downloaded root certificate into the Point to site configuration
-4.
+15. Click Save